jagkin/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture generated using plot_model from keras.utils

 ![Model Architecture][image1]